SCRT-HQ/VaporShell/docs/glossary/New-VSNeptuneDBCluster.md

----
-layout: glossary
-title: New-VSNeptuneDBCluster
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSNeptuneDBCluster

 ## SYNOPSIS
-Adds an AWS::Neptune::DBCluster resource to the template
+Adds an AWS::Neptune::DBCluster resource to the template.
+The AWS::Neptune::DBCluster resource creates an Amazon Neptune DB cluster.
+Neptune is a fully managed graph database.

 ## SYNTAX